LloydDunn/task_list_app_deployment_terraform/README.md

 2. Review what you know about Docker as a group: are you able to explain what is happening in the `Dockerfile`?
 What is a container registry?
 Why do you think we are using one in this deployment pipeline?

-3. Check out the `.gitlab-ci.yml` script.
+3. Check out the [`.gitlab-ci.yml`](.gitlab-ci.yml) script.
 Can you map which parts ofthe `push` and `deploy` jobs correspond to which arrows on the diagram above?
 You may want to draw a new, more detailed diagram.

 ## Deploy the app

 Now, with all of our resources created on AWS through Terraform, it's time to test the existing CI/CD pipeline for the application living in this repository.

-The `buildAndTest` job (CI) under `.gitlab-ci.yml` should work out of the blue.
+The `buildAndTest` job (CI) in `.gitlab-ci.yml` should work out of the blue.

 However, the `push` and `deploy` (CD) jobs won't work as they are.
 Why is that?
 Can you map the different parts of these jobs onto the diagram and pinpoint where the issues are?